Semantic Segmentation by Semantic Proportions: Introduction

 Different approaches have been proposed to reduce the fine-grained level (e.g. pixel-wise) annotation costs.
-One line of research is to train segmentation models in a weakly supervised manner by requiring image-level labels \cite{pinheiro2015image, wei2016learning}, scribbles \cite{lin2016scribblesup}, eye tracks \cite{papadopoulos2014training} or point supervision \cite{bearman2016s, mcever2020pcams} rather than costly segmentation masks of individual semantic classes.
-In contrast, we in this paper propose to utilise the proportion (i.e., percentage information) of each semantic class present in the image for semantic segmentation.
+One line of research is to train segmentation models in a weakly supervised manner by requiring image-level labels \cite{pinheiro2015image, wei2016learning}, scribbles \cite{lin2016scribblesup}, eye tracks \cite{papadopoulos2014training}, or point supervision \cite{bearman2016s, mcever2020pcams} rather than costly segmentation masks of individual semantic classes.
+In contrast, in this paper we propose to utilise the proportion (i.e., percentage information) of each semantic class present in the image for semantic segmentation.
 For simplicity, we call this type of annotation {\it semantic (class) proportions} (SP).
-To the best of our knowledge, this is the fist time of utilising SP for semantic segmentation.
-This innovative way, different from the existing ways, could significantly simplify and reduce the human involvement required for data annotation in semantic segmentation.
-Our proposed semantic segmentation approach by utilising the SP annotation can achieve comparable and sometimes even better performance in comparison to the benchmark method with full supervision utilising the ground-truth segmentation masks, see for example Figure \ref{fig:first_fig}.
+To the best of our knowledge, this is the first time of utilising SP for semantic segmentation.
+This innovative way, different from the existing ways (see e.g. Figure \ref{fig:first_fig}), could significantly simplify and reduce the human involvement required for data annotation and storage space in semantic segmentation.
+Our proposed approach by utilising the SP annotation can achieve comparable and sometimes even better performance in comparison to benchmark methods with full supervision utilising ground-truth segmentation masks.
+Moreover, we show that our method can sometimes provide free performance improvement in the presence of ground-truth maps as it can be served as a plug-and-play module, which can easily be added on top of existing DNNs trained for segmentation tasks.

-Our main contributions are: i) propose a new semantic segmentation methodology utilising SP annotations; ii) conduct extensive experiments on representative benchmark datasets from distinct fields to demonstrate the effectiveness and robustness of the proposed approach; iii) draw an insightful discussion for semantic segmentation with weakly annotated data and future directions.
+Our main contributions are: i) propose a new semantic segmentation methodology and a plug-and-play module, utilising SP annotations; ii) conduct extensive experiments on representative benchmark datasets from distinct fields to demonstrate the effectiveness and robustness of the proposed approach; and iii) draw an insightful discussion for semantic segmentation with weakly annotated data and future directions.